ray-project/ray/doc/source/install-on-ubuntu.rst

   sudo apt-get install python-dev  # For Python 2. sudo apt-get install python3-dev  # For Python 3.

-  pip install numpy cloudpickle funcsigs click colorama psutil redis flatbuffers jupyter
+  pip install numpy cloudpickle funcsigs click colorama psutil redis flatbuffers

 If you are using Anaconda, you may also need to run the following.